Queen Consort ‘fascinated’ by cactus and banana peel shoes at Jimmy Choo academy

 On Thursday, she visited JCA London Fashion Academy based in Brentford, west London, meeting academy co-founders fashion designer Mr Choo and Stephen Smith.

-Wearing a navy Anna Valentine coat, Camilla met children from Our Lady and St John’s Catholic primary school and was presented with a bouquet of flowers from Mr Smith’s son, five-year-old James Connor who was named after Mr Choo.
+Wearing a navy Anna Valentine coat, Camilla met children from Our Lady and St John’s Catholic primary school who were taking part in a shoe-designing masterclass and was presented with a bouquet of flowers from Mr Smith’s son, five-year-old James Connor who was named after Mr Choo.

 During her tour of the pioneering fashion school, the royal was introduced to Masters graduate student Sophie Park, who had used cactus leather from Mexico and dried banana peel to create her line of vegan-friendly shoes.